Rayan

-In Arabic and Islamic tradition, it is the name of one of the gates of Jannah, Al-Rayyan, through which only those who fast a lot would enter on the Day of Resurrection.
+In the later Islamic tradition, it is the name of one of the gates of Jannah, Al-Rayyan, through which only those who fast a lot would enter on the Day of Resurrection.

 This name also has a meaning in Persian.
 Rayan (رایان), also spelled Ryan, is an Iranian given name of Persian origin.
 It is primarily a male given name that means "smart", "wise" or "thinker".

+According to the Israel Central Bureau of Statistics in 2010, Rayan is also one of the most common names among Arab Christians and Druze in Israel.

+Etymology

+In Persian, the word Rāyān (رايان) appears in Francis Joseph Steingass's A Comprehensive Persian–English Dictionary (1892) as the plural form of rāy, glossed as "kings".